alexforel/DynMMFE/README.md

-# Dynamic MMMFE
+# Dynamic MMFE
 This code produces the results with synthetic data of the paper "Dynamic stochastic lot sizing with forecast evolution in rolling-horizon planning".
-The paper is published in the journal Production and Operations Management and can be accessed here:

-*add link here when available*

-## Installation
 This code has been developed on `julia 1.6.0`.

 ## How to reproduce the results: